Local legislation and bylaws

 Our bylaws are regularly reviewed to make sure they are fit for purpose.
 Visit this page to register your interest in upcoming reviews.

-The Wairarapa Consolidated Bylaw 2019 was adopted on 26 June 2019 and came into effect on 8 July 2019.
-It is divided into the following 12 parts:
+The Wairarapa Consolidated Bylaw was first adopted on 26 June 2019 and came into effect on 8 July 2019.
+In 2025 the bylaw was reviewed by the three councils and the 2025 version was adopted by South Wairarapa District Council at the Council meeting on 8 October 2025.

 Part 1 includes information that is common to all parts of the consolidated bylaw, including definitions and provisions of a general nature.